UniversityOfHelsinkiCS/gptwrapper/documentation/rag.md

 The results of all retrievers are merged using weighted reciprocal rank fusion, with exact match having the highest weight.

-The top 15 documents are selected from the initial retrieval step.
+The top 15 chunks are selected from the initial retrieval step.

 Next, an experimental LLM-based _curation_ step is performed: each result chunk with the search query is passed to a one-shot LLM prompt using OpenAI's gpt-4o-mini.
 The LLM is prompted to give a structured output containing score and a flag whether to include or exclude the chunk.
 The excluded chunks are filtered from the output and the remaining chunks are ordered based on the score.
-The _curation_ step is useful to improve _recall_, although it does carry a small risk of excluding relevant chunks and therefore reducing precision.
+The curation step is useful to improve precision, although it does carry a risk of excluding relevant chunks and therefore reducing recall.
-In one example Source Material Collection, the number of resulting chunks are usually reduced from 15 to 2-4 and recall is greatly improved.
+In one example Source Material Collection, the number of resulting chunks are usually reduced from 15 to 2-4 and precision is greatly improved.

 > [!NOTE]
 > The retrieval pipeline is similar to a systematic literature review, where first an initial
 > search query is created.
 Then inclusion and exclusion criteria are applied to the results of the initial query
-> to improve recall.
+> to improve precision.
 Future work could focus on dynamically generating more sophisticated
 > inclusion/exclusion criteria for the curation step.